cjun01/Batch_KASP/README.md

 ## Input File Format
 The marker information CSV file should contain three columns:
 - `Chr`: Chromosome name or number.
-- `Position`: Position of the marker.
+- `Position`: Position of the SNP.
-- `Alt`: Alternate allele to design the VIC labeled primer.
+- `Alt`: Alternate allele at SNP position.

 Example of marker CSV: SNP_position.csv